Lophelia II 2008 Explorers

 Temple University

-Leslie Wickes recently graduated from Penn State University with a BS in biology.
-While earning her degree, she worked in the Fisher Laboratory using geographic information systems (GIS) and chemical data to study community composition on deep-sea hydrothermal vent chimneys.
-Since graduating she has joined the Cordes lab at Temple University, and she will work on this cruise to maintain live coral collections both on the ship and upon returning to the lab.
-As this will be her first time out at sea, she will be interested in all aspects of the exploration and will assist in various tasks and research.
+Leslie Wickes recently graduated Penn State University with a BS in biology.
+While earning her degree she worked in the Fisher Laboratory using geographic information systems (GIS) and chemical data to study community composition on deep sea hydrothermal vent chimneys.
+Since graduating she has joined the Cordes lab at Temple University and will work to maintain live coral collections both on the ship and upon returning to the lab.
+As it is her first time out at sea, she will be interested in all aspects of the exploration and will assist in various tasks and research.